tudurom/bsc-thesis/main.typ

 Given that the Go compiler is reproducible, by using a second, trusted compiler, we can detect whether a given Go compiler is affected by a 'trusting trust' attack.
-I use a technique introduced by Wheeler @ddc_paper, called 'Diverse Double-Compiling', or DDC.
+I use a technique named 'Diverse Double-Compiling'—or DDC—proved by Wheeler @ddc_paper.

-To do this, I use the attacked `gc` binary $A$, the source code $s_A$ of the real Go compiler that $A$ is based upon---source code that an attacker would claim to be legitimate---and the binary of the second, trusted compiler binary
+To do this, I use the (presumed to be) attacked `gc` binary $A$, the source code $s_A$ of the real Go compiler that $A$ is based upon—claimed to be legitimate—and the binary of the second, trusted compiler binary
 $T$.
 To apply DDC, I first check that $A$ can regenerate itself.
 That is, when given the unaltered, legitimate `gc` source code, $A$ will compromise it and yield an identical copy of itself.
 If $A$ is not attacked, compiling $s_A$ with